AntonioMrtz/SpotifyElectron/docs/developer/backend/Testing.md

 Default configuration will only need a serverless function path if using `SERVERLESS` for executing tests.
 If another architecture is selected you can run tests out of the box locally.

 If the app is being executed for running test the file `pytest.ini` will override `ENV_VALUE` environment variable with `TEST` mode.
 This behaviour triggers the app to load an in-memory database instead of a real one.
-This can be side stepped by changing the `TEST` env value in `pytest.ini` to something like `PROD` or `DEV` **if you need a real database for testing**.
+This can be side-stepped by changing the `TEST` env value in `pytest.ini` to something like `PROD` or `DEV` **if you need a real database for testing**.

 ### SERVERLESS(deprecated)